gallenc/solent_MAD/README.md

 git push

 ```
+IMPORTANT - MAKE SURE YOU CAN SEE YOUR FILES IN YOUR  GITHUB REPOSITORY AFTER YOU HAVE CHECKED THEM IN.

 # Next Time checking out your work
 The next time you want to work on your project, you will need to point Android Studio to the checked out project